-Okay so, I wrote a long post about the pure amazingness of this salmon then I went to cut and past it below the photo and forgot to paste it, posted it and lost my “paste.”
+Okay so, I wrote a long post about the pure amazingness of this salmon then I went to cut and paste it below the photo and forgot to paste it, posted it and lost my “paste.”
 Yeah the most frustrating and stupid thing ever!
 I hate when that happens!
 Oh well, moving on =)…

 I’m going to be a little lazy about it and just tell you, you need to try this salmon!
 It is really the best salmon I have ever eaten!
 I saw this recipe over Epicurious, from Gourmet Magazine.
 I will be honest, Gourmet Magazine is sometimes too “gourmet” for me.
 Their version of this however looked awesome!
 Simple yet incredible.
 I created my own version by jazzing it up to suit my taste.
 Rather than grilling it I pan seared it, obviously.
 I wanted a tiny bit of sweet to balance out the citrus-y tang so I added honey, and what better way to get that perfectly golden brown, crisp crust then to pan sear it along with a little sprinkling of flour?
 I also thought if you’re going to make butter one of the main components of the dish then you may as well brown it and add another layer of delicious flavor.
 It’s amazing how well the citrus of the lime, the silky sweet of the honey and the deep, rich flavor of the browned butter go together.
 They all compliment the salmon perfectly.
 I can tell you now, the majority of the time this is going to be my go to salmon recipe.
 Not only does it taste phenomenal but it is incredibly easy to make.
-Serve this alongside some roasted aspargus and garlic mashed red potatoes and you’ve got a delicious, elegant meal definitely set to impress.
+Serve this alongside some roasted asparagus and garlic mashed red potatoes and you’ve got a delicious, elegant meal definitely set to impress.
 Enjoy!

 - 4 (6 oz) salmon fillets, rested at room temperature 20 minutes

 - 2 Tbsp honey, divided